 - Lack of motor skills

-When we seek compensation on behalf of you and your child, we take into account how HIE will affect you both now far into the future.
-Depending on the extent of the injuries, it might mean we seek six- or seven-figure settlements or jury verdicts.
-Whatever it takes to bring you justice is what we want to do.
+When we seek compensation on behalf of you and your child, we consider how HIE will affect your lives now and far into the future.
+Depending on the extent of your child’s dysfunction and other factors, we may seek a settlement or a jury verdict.
+We’ll do whatever it takes to bring you justice.

-Most causes of HIE are completely preventable with the appropriate level of medical care and attention.
-It is up to your medical providers to carefully assess your baby’s health and that of the pregnant mother before, during, and after birth to reduce the chances of a brain injury like HIE.
-They must also always act with utmost care during the delivery process, or else they could cause oxygen deprivation to the child’s brain.
+Most cases of HIE are completely preventable with proper medical care and attention.
+It is up to a medical provider to carefully assess a baby’s health and that of the pregnant mother before, during, and after birth to reduce the chances of a brain injury like HIE.
+A medical provider must also act with the utmost care during the delivery process to avoid depriving the child’s brain of oxygen.